Michael Cohen to Plead Fifth, Though Trump Once Said That’s for Mobsters

 While Trump’s attorneys once argued that he’s too busy to sit for an interview with Special Counsel Robert Mueller, on Wednesday his legal team in the Cohen case said he’d have plenty of time to review documents. “… Our client will make himself available, as needed, to aid in our privilege review on his behalf,” his attorneys said in their filing.

-Either Trump just realized that live-tweeting Fox & Friends isn’t an essential part of his schedule, or he’s pretty worried about the Cohen case.
+Either Trump just realized that livetweeting Fox & Friends isn’t an essential part of his schedule, or he’s pretty worried about the Cohen case.